- Home

 The lymphatic system

-Lymph fluid – This clear fluid travels to and from the tissues in the body, carrying nutrients and taking away bacteria, viruses, abnormal cells and cell debris.
+Lymph fluid – This clear fluid travels to and from the tissues in the body, carrying nutrients throughout the body and taking away bacteria, viruses, abnormal cells and cell debris.

 Lymph nodes – Also called lymph glands, these small, bean-shaped structures are made up of lymph tissue.
-There are about 600 lymph nodes all over the body.
-There are groups in the neck, underarms, chest, abdomen (belly) and groin.
-The lymph nodes filter lymph fluid before emptying most of the fluid into the bloodstream.
+There are about 600 lymph nodes found in groups along the lymph vessels, including in the neck, underarms, chest, abdomen (belly) and groin.
+Lymph nodes filter lymph fluid before emptying most of the fluid into the bloodstream.

 - bone marrow – produces blood cells

-- thymus – a gland that helps produce a type of white blood cell known as T-cells
+- thymus – a gland that helps produce a type of white blood cell known as a T-cell

 - spleen – stores white blood cells, filters waste products from the blood, and destroys old blood cells, abnormal cells and bacteria

-- tonsils – trap inhaled or ingested germs
+- tonsils – trap germs entering through the nose and mouth

 - digestive system – stores immune cells.